steenhansen/react-native-phone-recipes/README.md

 ## App Use

 ### Step 1
-Your recipes.
+Your recipes, after you have signed in with your Gmail account.

 ![](git-images/step-1.jpg)

 ### Step 2
 Choose 'Chicken Pieces' and 'Rice'.
+And then click 'Kitchen'.

 ![](git-images/step-2.jpg)